Women + Algonquin + Photography = One Amazing Weekend!

 About Helen E. Grose - Your Guide & Instructor!

-Helen is a professional photographer who lives on a farm in Muskoka an hour away from the west gate.
-She fell in love with Algonquin Park in high school on a canoe trip, and has since experienced some incredible moments with many of the park’s famous residents – moose, foxes, wolves, bears and beavers.
+Helen is a full time professional photographer who lives in the heart of Muskoka, an hour away from Algonquin Park's West Gate.
+She fell in love with Algonquin in high school during her first canoe trip, and has since experienced some incredible moments with many of the park’s famous residents – moose, foxes, wolves, bears and beavers.
 She will take you to some of her favourite places and provide you with information that

 will help increase your chances of finding and photographing wildlife, safely and ethically.

-During this weekend, Helen will also touch on ethics in wildlife photography, as it’s an important part of any authentic encounter.
+Helen's images have been published around the globe and she's often been described as an animal whisperer.
+Helen has taught nature and landscape photography at Georgian College.
+She prides herself on using simple, easy to understand language.
+During this workshop, Helen will also touch on ethics in wildlife photography, as it’s an important part of any authentic encounter.
 While every effort is made to find wildlife to photograph, there are many factors outside our control and, therefore, no guarantees are made.